 Some colleges even add the answer to this question to the PROFILE form’s calculation of the parents’ ability to pay for college.

 Given that the colleges do not disclose the purpose of the parental support question or how they use the answer to this question, the safest answer is to provide a nominal figure.
-For example, low-income students with family income under $50,000 a year should answer zero.
-Middle-income students should answer no more than $250.
-High-income students should answer $500.
+It is recommended to answer no less than $1,000 as parental support.

 The amount should also be consistent with amounts claimed through higher education tax credits on the previous year’s federal income tax returns.